History of Adam Silver in Timeline

 October 4, 2019: Daryl Morey's Tweet Supporting Hong Kong Protests

-On October 4, 2019, Houston Rockets general manager Daryl Morey issued a tweet supporting the 2019-2020 Hong Kong protests, which led to controversy and criticism from US politicians and strained relations between the NBA and China.
+On October 4, 2019, Houston Rockets general manager Daryl Morey tweeted support for the 2019–2020 Hong Kong protests, leading to controversy and backlash from China.
+The tweet was later deleted.

 May 2020: Birth of Second Daughter

-In May 2020, Adam Silver and his wife Maggie Grise welcomed their second daughter.
+In May 2020, Adam Silver and his wife, Maggie Grise, had their second daughter.

-2023: Joined Board of Trustees of NewYork-Presbyterian Hospital
+2023: Appointment to the Board of Trustees of NewYork–Presbyterian Hospital

-Since 2023, Adam Silver has been on the board of trustees of NewYork-Presbyterian Hospital.
+In 2023, Adam Silver joined the board of trustees of NewYork–Presbyterian Hospital.

-February 2025: Conspiracy Theories Circulate Following Luka Dončić Trade
+February 2025: Conspiracy Theories Following Luka Dončić–Anthony Davis Trade

-In 2025, despite having only a 1.8% chance, the Dallas Mavericks won the NBA draft lottery, leading to widespread accusations that the lottery was rigged to compensate for the Luka Dončić–Anthony Davis trade.
-It is expected that Cooper Flagg will be taken first overall.
+In 2025, the Dallas Mavericks, with low odds, won the NBA draft lottery, leading to accusations that the lottery was rigged to compensate them for the Dončić–Davis trade, and the Mavericks selected Cooper Flagg.